-George Cave, 1st Viscount Cave, GCMG, PC (23 February 1856 – 29 March 1928) was a lawyer and Conservative politician.
-He was Home Secretary under David Lloyd George from 1916 to 1919 and served as Lord Chancellor from 1922 to 1924 and again from 1924 to 1928.
+George Cave, 1st Viscount Cave, GCMG, PC (23 February 1856 – 29 March 1928) was a barrister and Conservative politician (M.P. for Kingston, Surrey).
+He became Home Secretary under David Lloyd George from 1916 to 1919 and served as Lord Chancellor from 1922 to 1928.

 On the day of his death his resignation as Lord Chancellor had been accepted and it had been announced that he would be created an earl, and so his widow was created Countess Cave of Richmond.

 Lady Cave, born Ann Estrella Penfold-Matthews at North Cadbury, was a talented artist and writer with great imagination, and allegedly psychic.
 She was also a keen gardener and had a great interest in the insect world.
 One of her books was the lavishly illustrated ‘Ant Antics’.
 She was often to be seen walking her Pekingese dog, Mr Wu, by Burnham lighthouse.

 As they had no children who lived to adulthood, the viscountcy became extinct on Lord Cave’s death, as did the earldom when his widow died in 1938 aged 83

 (Additional information from Article by Victoria Helen Turner in Somerset Magazine May 2001)